Xpktro/contest-scorer/DESIGN.md

 Regarding this output structure, here's some details about its fields.

-- **results**: The final contest standings as an array of [callsign, score] tuples, sorted by score with tiebreakers applied.
+- **results**: The final contest standings as an array of [callsign, score] tuples for competing participants only, sorted by score with tiebreakers applied.

+- **nonCompetingResults**: An array of [callsign, score] tuples for non-competing participants, sorted by score with tiebreakers applied.
+These participants are scored using the same rules as regular participants but are excluded from the main contest rankings.

 - **scoringDetails**: Contains detailed information about how each participant was scored: